 Their short jaws are lined with razor sharp teeth, well able to take a bite out of much larger fish.

 This strange looking creature is not a fish but an amphibian, descending from what were once terrestrial salamanders – effectively evolution in reverse!
-Although completely aquatic, they have lungs, however they breathe primarily through their prominent feather-like gills.
+Although completely aquatic, they still have lungs, and breathe primarily through their prominent feather-like gills.

 The Milk frog is a large species of frog which can grow up to 10.2cm.
 As they age, their skin develops a slightly bumpy texture.
 The "milk" in the common name comes from the milky fluid these frogs excrete when stressed.